910JQK/EasyCalculator/README.md

 	mode ? (display current mode)
 	int expr (evaluate expr in int mode) float expr (evaluate expr in float mode)

+Each mode has separate scope.
+Variables and functions defined in one mode can't be accessed in another.

+### Angle Units

+    angle rad (default)
+    angle deg
+    angle grad
+    angle ? (display current unit)

+The input of triangle functions and the output of the inverse triangle functions are determined by the unit.

+    2*PI rad = 360 deg = 400 grad

+### File Import

+Use `import FileName` to import a file.
+Appendix `.ecs` is automatically appended.
+If `FileName.ecs` does not exist, it will try `FileName`.

+Logical lines are available.
+Use `;;` to separate them.

+Comments are also available and start with `#` in a logical line.

+When the program enters a imported file and executes its commands, it will turn into float mode.
+After that, it will restore to the original mode you set before.

 ### Commands
 Press tab key twice to show the list of commands.
 Type the following command to show details about commands.